Your Survival Guide to Online Proctored Exams

 Choose your testing spot wisely.
 Public spaces like coffee shops or bookstores aren’t approved for proctored exams.

-The best setup is a private, quiet space where you can focus, like a study room at home or in a library.
-Turn off your phone, mute notifications, and let anyone nearby know not to disturb you.
+The best space is a quiet and private, like a study room or a library.
+Turn off your phone and let anyone nearby know not to disturb you.

-If someone walks into the room during your test, your proctor has to mark it as a testing incident, so it’s best to plan ahead.
+If someone walks in during your test, your proctor has to mark it as a testing incident, so plan ahead.

 5. Know What to Do if Problems Come Up

 “The proctor is their friend.
-The proctor tries to help them fix whatever is going on during the exam, and technical support people will also try to resolve the issue,” says Williams.
+The proctor helps fix whatever happens during the exam, and tech support will also assist,” says Williams.

 Students should email the class instructor and copy distancelearning@louisiana.edu to let them know what happened.
-The instructor will investigate the problem in case it has affected more than just one student.
+The instructor will look into the problem in case it has affected more than one student.

-“Most issues could be avoided ahead of time with better preparation,” he adds.
+“Most issues could be avoided ahead of time with better planning,” he adds.
 “Have the support phone number next to you.
 Work with your proctor.
 If you need help, reach out.”